RealTrippR/OpenAI-Chatbot-Test--1/README.md

 API_KEY = key
 ```

-To start the web server, run server.py, and open localhost:8000/ in a web browser of your choice.
+To start the web server, run server.py
+To access the website, open localhost:8000/ in a web browser of your choice.